dd41405e-3911-4647-9e57-dfa1603fee93/web-unlock/README.md

 - Is it permanent?
   - No. It goes away if you restart your board.
 - Is it dangerous?
-  - No. What you decide do in FWU afterwards most likely is, though.
+  - No. What you decide to do in FWU afterwards most likely is, though.

 <div align="center">